nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Higher Order Notes.md

 > Higher order notes not only allow you to structure your notes, they force you to develop them.

+### What are Higher Order Notes?
+- These are just notes but primarily have links to other notes.
 - [[Niklas Luhmann]] had index cards which served as higher order notes
 - [[Nick Milo]] came up with the term MOC's